skrey/yellow-extensions/source/draft/README.md

     Title: Example page
     Status: draft
     ---
-    This is an example page.
+    This page is not visible on your website.

 Content file with draft status for the wiki: